Biochar for Gardeners - some surprising uses!

 We can use the adsorption and porous structure of biochar to take up and hold all sorts of nutrients (eg major NPK, minor like Ca, Mg, and trace (eg boron, selenium).
 Converting biochar into a compound, slow-release fertiliser is seen as a holy grail for a new generation of fertilisers.
 Imagine a fertiliser that is hard to ‘overuse’, dramatically reduces runoff and leaching loss.
 The farmer, gardener, plant, crop and environment all win!

 We believe this can be achieved using biochar and colloidal humus.
 Our focus is on working out a method that consistently gives an exact formulation (eg 5-5-5) when the carrier system is biologically active.
 Any fertiliser company (be that organic or man-made) that wants to get in early and test inoculated and slow-release fertilisers using biochar as the carrier should call us immediately.

-Thank you for reading part one of five articles on the uses of biochar.
-The other articles can be reached via the links at the top of the page.
+Thank you for reading about biochar for gardeners.
+This is one of five articles on the uses of biochar - follow the links below: